-We are internally managed by our officers and directors.
-We do not have a separate investment advisor and, therefore, we do not pay an investment advisory fee.
+We are currently internally managed by our officers and directors.
+We do not presently have a separate investment adviser and, therefore, we do not presently pay an investment advisory fee.
+However, we expect to engage an external adviser later this fiscal year.
+See "Recent Developments."
 We have two wholly-owned subsidiaries, Gladstone Capital Advisers, Inc., through which we conduct our daily administrative functions and provide managerial assistance to our portfolio companies, and Gladstone Business Loan LLC, which we refer to as Gladstone Business Loan, which owns our loan investment portfolio.
-For the year ended September 30, 2003 and the three months ended December 31, 2003, our operating expenses were approximately 2.9% and 3.2% (annualized), respectively, of our total assets (exclusive of temporary investments).
+For the year ended September 30, 2003 and the six months ended March 31, 2004, our operating expenses were approximately 2.9% and 3.0% (annualized), respectively, of our total assets (exclusive of temporary investments acquired near the end of the period for the purpose of satisfying regulatory requirements).
 We currently estimate that over time our annual operating expenses will be approximately 3.2% of our total assets (exclusive of such temporary investments), however there can be no assurance that our actual annual operating expenses will not exceed this amount.

 We have assembled a management team which has extensive experience in our lines of business.
-Our executive officers include David Gladstone, chairman and chief executive officer, and Terry Lee Brubaker, president and chief operating officer.
+Our executive officers include David Gladstone, chairman and chief executive officer, Terry Lee Brubaker, vice chairman and chief operating officer and George Stelljes III, president and chief investment officer.
 Mr. Gladstone has a total of over 25 years of debt and equity financing experience at Gladstone Capital Corporation, Allied Capital Corporation (NYSE: ALD) and American Capital Strategies Ltd. (NASDAQ: ACAS).
 Mr. Brubaker has over 25 years of operational expertise in acquiring and managing companies, much of it at James River Corporation.
+Mr. Stelljes has over 15 years of investing experience at Gladstone Corporation, Allied Capital Corporation and a number of venture capital firms.

 Our management, including Messrs.
-Gladstone and Brubaker, makes available significant managerial assistance to the businesses in which we invest, including operational, financial and strategic advice.
+Gladstone, Brubaker and Stelljes, makes available significant managerial assistance to the businesses in which we invest, including operational, financial and strategic advice.